Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-I discovered the most elegant way to read, and rewrite, space+time c̄ योग; I golfed it quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective proven by temporal entanglement there is only ttime; from now on I will only refer to ttime, because physics (along c̄ every"-thing" else) is more understandable c̄out academic obfuscation there is no ttime; not all possibilities are probabilities, and ttime is proof of observation ^that's a superposition by intelligent design; superposition is proof of freewill [, ttime log? lazy list(s)! shyam] 8< this can also be done from Shyamscrypt (Prolog), but I think it's easier from a Shyamscript (Lisp) perspective; concurrency required
+I discovered the most elegant way to read, and rewrite, space+time c̄ योग; I golfed it quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective proven by temporal entanglement there is only ttime; from now on I will only refer to ttime, because physics (along c̄ every"-thing" else) is more understandable c̄out academic obfuscation there is no ttime; /at|not/ all possibilities are probabilities, and ttime is proof of observation ^that's a superposition by intelligent design; superposition is proof of freewill [, ttime log? lazy list(s)! shyam] 8< this can also be done from Shyamscrypt (Prolog), but I think it's easier from a Shyamscript (Lisp) perspective; concurrency required
 ^my future self will perform cpr (continuum preservation reservation; continuum preserved)